kamzolas/MASLD---Continuous-trajectory-approach/README.md

 The different parts of the analysis have been organised in specific files and/or sub-folders in the main 'src' folder.

 1. File organisation, preprocessing, and main trajectory analysis.
    a.
-Normalisation and PCR
+Normalisation and PCR,
    b.
-Batch correction
+Batch correction,
    c.
 Trajectory analysis and visualisation
 2. **finding_of_optimal_SWs_sequence**: contains the scripts used to find the optimal set of Sliding Windows for patients' stratification in the pseudo-temporal space.
 3. **deseq_and_msviper**: contains the scripts that execute the differential expression and transcription factor analysis for both discrete and SW-based patients' stratification.